A legendary polar crossing in the footsteps of the giant Roald Amundsen

 • Canadian taxes and permits

-• Experienced weather router during expedition
+• Experienced and personalized weather forecast services during expedition

 • Medical follow-up by Ifremmont during the expedition (see above)